nikos-amofa/interview-rounds-react-ts/TechDesign.md

 Description:

-- Under the QA list, there's a block "Fitting role" with a list of roles with checkbox
+- [x] Under the QA list, there's a selector for "Fitting roles" or "Final Role" for final interview round
-- The decider will can select the fitting roles for current candidate
+- [x] The interviewer can select the fitting roles for current candidate
-- For final round, it will be "Final role" with radio option, instead of checkbox
+- [x] After select, click "Pass" button to pass
-- After select, click "Pass" button to pass
+- [x] Or click "Fail" button to fail the user
-- Or click "Fail" button to fail the user
+- [x] Passing the current interview round should unlock the next interview round

 ---